hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * Precisely.
 And for the need of clear understanding of what to expect from such automatic resizer. (read: it should be dumb enough that you can explain how it works to almost anyone)

 [15:38:37](#fuXBY4DnWtSWuC8mdJh8I6CRHE7895UzYaUsxmo5-9o) <hiiamboris (NOT THIS ONE)>:
-Now if we finally had floating point pairs... Ì†ΩÌ∏â
+Now if we finally had floating point pairs... üòâ

 [16:37:25](#h52KsWH5eFI3bpdRbdOlXw0bkxR5PcE5SAa4qtkWyuA) <Respectech (Respectech)>:
 A Red browser will probably need to be able to scale fonts.
 Open any browser and try CTRL + and CTRL - to see that current web browsers do scale fonts.